List of Major League Baseball managerial wins and winning percentage leaders

-This article contains a list of all Major League Baseball managers with at least 1,000 career regular season wins and a list of managers who have regular season win percentages of at least .540 in at least 450 games (approximately three full seasons).
-Both lists are current through the close of the 2022 Major League Baseball season.
+This article contains a list of all Major League Baseball managers with at least 1,000 career regular season wins, a list of managers who have regular season win percentages of at least .540 in at least 400 games (2.5 full seasons), and a list of all-time World Series win-loss records.
+All three lists are current through the close of the 2025 regular season.